hjguenther/PHP-MYSQL-Website/README.md

 # PHP-MYSQL-Website

-This repository includes the code needed to establish a webpage that accesses data from a local MYSQL database.
+This repository includes the code needed to establish a webpage that accesses and displays the data from a local MYSQL database.